smiledt/ansible-user-standard/README.md

 User-Standard
 =========

 This role deploys the standard user account on my newly created virtual machine.
-It also deploys ssh-keys for connections.
+It also deploys customizations and ssh-keys for connections.

 Requirements
 ------------